Negotiation & Approval

 Dos: Successful measures and strategies

-- Thorough preparation: Good preparation is crucial.
-This includes analysing the existing contract, setting clear goals and developing a negotiation strategy.
+• Thorough preparation: Good preparation is crucial — analyse the existing contract, set clear goals, and develop a negotiation strategy.

-- flexibility: Be prepared to respond flexibly to suggestions and objections from the other party.
-Flexibility shows willingness to negotiate and can lead to better results.
+• Flexibility: Be prepared to respond flexibly to the other party's suggestions and objections.
+Flexibility signals a willingness to negotiate and leads to better results.

 Don'ts: Common mistakes and how to avoid them